syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Working-with-CalcQuick.md

 ---
 layout: post
-title: Working with CalcQuickBase | Calculate | Syncfusion
+title: Working with CalcQuickBase in Windows Forms Calculation Engine control | Syncfusion
-description: This section provides a basic idea with computation by using the CalcQuickBase for Syncfusion essential windowsforms
+description: Learn about Working with CalcQuickBase support in Syncfusion Windows Forms Calculation Engine (Calculate) control and more details.
 platform: windowsforms
 control: Calculate
 documentation: ug
 ---

-# Working with CalcQuickBase
+# Working with CalcQuickBase in Windows Forms Calculation Engine (Calculate)

 The simplest way to use Essential Calculate is through an instance of its [CalcQuickBase](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Calculate.CalcQuickBase.html) class.
 This class provides options to directly parse and compute a formula, or register variable names that can later be used in more complex formulas involving these variables.
 After registering the variables,it provides options to perform manual or automatic calculations. `CalcQuickBase` is predefined derived class from `ICalcData` interface.